SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 You may only cancel bulk operations with status = SCHEDULED.

-Hover over the bulk operation you want to cancel, click the menu icon, and then click **Cancel bulk operation**.
+Click the menu icon to the right of the bulk operation that you want to cancel, then click **Cancel bulk operation**.

 #### To retry failed operations